KasparEtter/ef1p/pages/number-theory/number-theory.md

 The former are based on [modular arithmetic](#modular-arithmetic), the latter on [finite fields](#finite-fields).
 [Prime numbers](#prime-numbers) play a crucial role in both.
-We'll study these topics in a somewhat peculiar order and also take two detours which will pay off on our journey:
+We'll study these topics in a somewhat peculiar order, and we'll also visit [commutative rings](#commutative-rings), which will pay off on our journey:

 <figure markdown="block">
 {% include_relative generated/outline.embedded.svg %}